Medicare Advantage Plans

 What is Medicare Advantage?

 Medicare Advantage (also known as Part C) is offered by private companies that contract with Medicare.
-These plans include all services covered under Part A and Part B. Most Medicare Advantage Plans also include prescription drug coverage (Part D) at no additional premium.
+These plans include all services covered under Part A and Part B. Most Medicare Advantage plans also include prescription drug coverage (Part D).

 Many plans may also include services not covered by Original Medicare, such as: